-8.7.1 JD - Legal Internship - NEW program required for students who commenced law studies on or after January 2022
+8.7.1 JD - Legal Internship - NEW program required for students who commenced law studies on or after January 2022 practicing attorneys and judges for academic credit.

-A. A student is eligible to apply for a Legal Internship after successfully completing the first-year curriculum, including Legal Research and Legal Writing.
-This program enables students to work under the supervision of practicing attorneys and judges for academic credit.
 It exposes students to real-world practice to enhance their understanding of the law.
 All credits for internships are earned on a Pass/Fail basis.
 The program is overseen by the Dean, or the Dean's designee.
 A student should begin making plans one full semester before they intend to begin an internship, to allow time to complete the requirements detailed below.
 Students will not be approved to complete an internship outside of the State of California.